jns1406/Aerospike_Kafka_GETAPI/README.md

 <br> <h2>Transaction Streaming and Retrieval with Kafka, Aerospike, and Flask </h2> </br>
 This repository demonstrates a simple data pipeline for generating transaction events, publishing them to Kafka, storing them in Aerospike, and providing a RESTful endpoint to retrieve specific transactions.
+This is a test version of a connection that I am familiar with.

 <h3>Overview</h3>
 <h4>Components</h4>